Dissipative phase transition of interacting non-reciprocal fermions: End Matter

-where we have introduced a bipartition $A\cup B$ of the system and defined the reduced density matrix $\rho^A(\xi_t,t) = \mathrm{tr}_B |\psi(\xi_t,t)\rangle\langle\psi(\xi_t,t)|$.
-In the following, we are interested in the average entanglement entropy, given by $\bar{S}_A (t) = \int \mathcal{D}\mathbf{\xi}\; P(\mathbf{\xi}) S_A(\xi_t,t)$ where the average is taken over the Poisson measurement noise $\xi_t$.
-Clearly, the average entanglement entropy does not generally coincide with the entanglement entropy of the average state.
-The former is known to undergo a non-trivial evolution under continuous monitoring, leading to measurement-induced phase transitions.
 In the present context, we focus on the effect of interaction and non-reciprocity on the dynamics of the entanglement entropy.
-In Fig.~\ref{fig:entanglement}(a) we plot the time-evolution of the average entanglement entropy for a bipartition of size $L/2$, different system sizes at fixed angles $\theta=\phi=\pi/2$ and for both $\Delta=0$ (non-interacting fermions) and $\Delta=2J$.
-Interestingly, we note that while in the non-interacting case the entanglement entropy has a very weak dependence on system size and saturates to a constant area-law value, for $\Delta\neq0$ the entanglement dynamics depends clearly on the size of the subsystem.
+In Fig.~\ref{fig:entanglement}(a) we plot the time-evolution of the average entanglement entropy for a bipartition of size $L/2$, different system sizes at fixed angles $\phi=\theta=\pi/2$ and for both $\Delta=0$ (non-interacting fermions) and $\Delta=2J$.
+Interestingly, we note that while in the non-interacting case the entanglement entropy has a very weak dependence on system size and saturates to a constant area-law value, for $\Delta\neq0$ the entanglement dynamics clearly depends on the size of the subsystem.
 At long-times, the entanglement saturates to a steady-state value that depends linearly on $L$ (see inset), i.e. the scaling is compatible with a volume-law.
 For interacting monitored quantum many-body systems, volume-law scaling of entanglement entropy is expected, at least for weak monitoring~\cite{xing2023interactions,poboiko2025measurement}.
-However, this is rather surprising in the present context of non-reciprocal fermions, given the fact that from the point of view of the steady state the charge is localized at the boundary as in the skin-effect~\cite{kawabata2023entanglement}.
-Next, we explore the dependence of the entanglement entropy dynamics from the non-reciprocity, by tuning the angles $\theta,\phi$ for $\Delta=0$ (Fig.~\ref{fig:entanglement}b) and $\Delta=2J$(Fig.~\ref{fig:entanglement}(c).
-By comparing the two panels, we first note that in the fully reciprocal case, corresponding to $\theta=\phi=0$, the entanglement dynamics depends only weakly on the interaction $\Delta$.
+However, this is rather surprising in the present context of non-reciprocal fermions, given the fact that from the point of view of the steady state the charge is localized at the boundary as in the skin-effect~\cite{kawabata2023entanglement}, as shown in Fig.~\ref{fig:dynamics_interaction}.
+We contrast this behavior with the entanglement entropy scaling along the critical lines $\phi=-\theta=\pi/2$, shown in Fig.~\ref{fig:entanglement}(b) which already in the non-interacting case displays a non-trivial system size dependence, likely reflecting the criticality of the modes along this line.
+Adding many-body interactions increases the entanglement entropy, which displays now a robust volume law scaling similar to what is shown in panel a).
+Finally, we explore the dependence of the entanglement entropy dynamics from the non-reciprocity, by tuning the angles $\phi,\theta$ for $\Delta=0$ (Fig.~\ref{fig:entanglement}(c) and $\Delta=2J$ (Fig.~\ref{fig:entanglement}(d).
+By comparing the two panels, we first note that in the fully reciprocal case, corresponding to $\phi=\theta=0$, the entanglement dynamics depends only weakly on the interaction $\Delta$.
 Non-reciprocity, on the other hand, suppresses the entanglement growth in the non-interacting case, an effect which is significantly less pronounced in the interacting non-reciprocal case, whose entanglement content appears to be more robust.